MohamedMustafaOmar/hello-world/README.md

 # hello-world
-new git project to know it
+new git project to know it.
-i am just new programmer, need to know a lot
+I am just new programmer, need to know a lot